Lindon Utah Temple

-The Lindon Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction in Lindon, Utah.
+The Lindon Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Lindon, Utah.
 The intent to build the temple was announced on October 4, 2020, by church president Russell M. Nelson during general conference.
 It is the 25th temple in Utah and seventh in Utah County.
 The three-story, 81,000-square-foot structure was designed by MHTN Architects and has white granite cladding, twin towers, and arched windows.
 A groundbreaking ceremony was held on April 23, 2022, with Kevin W. Pearson, a church general authority, presiding.
+The temple was dedicated on May 3, 2026, by Henry B. Eyring, first counselor in the church's First Presidency.

 History

-The Lindon Utah Temple was announced by church president Russell M. Nelson on October 4, 2020, during general conference.
-It will be the 25th temple in Utah and the seventh in Utah County.
+The intent to construct the Lindon Utah Temple was announced by church president Russell M. Nelson on October 4, 2020, during general conference.
+It is be the 25th temple in Utah and the seventh in Utah County.
 On December 21, 2020, the church announced that the temple would be constructed on an 14-acre property located near the intersection of 800 East and Center Street in Lindon.
 Preliminary plans were for a three-story structure of approximately 81,000 square feet.

 The groundbreaking ceremony took place on April 23, 2022, marking the commencement of construction.
 This ceremony was presided over by Kevin W. Pearson, a general authority and president of the church’s Utah Area.
 It was attended by local church members and community leaders.
 Due to inclement weather, the ceremony was moved from the temple site to a nearby meetinghouse, but the ceremony of turning the dirt was still held outside.